Road to the Buffalo Brochure

 These two non-profit groups worked together on the Road to the Buffalo Festival fundraiser in 2017.
 The donations they raised along with a generous contribution from the Hecla Charitable Foundation provided them with the necessary funds to apply and receive a two-to-one matching grant from the Montana Offices of Tourism.
 Nearly $14,000 were raised; enough to design, fabricate and install four interpretive.

-The Interpretive Sign Committee made up of community members designed the following signs which should be in place during the 2018 tourist season.
+The Interpretive Sign Committee made up of community members designed the following signs.
 Each interpretive sign tells a different story about things that occurred along Sanders County historic byway — the Saleesh Road to the Buffalo.
+Interpretive signs are now in place at the Weeksville and Noxon turnouts.
+The interpretive sign for the Thompson Falls site is still pending.
+The selected location is in a popular roadside turnout that is location within the railroad right-of-way.

 Weeksville Interpretive Sign